Affordable South Africa

 With plenty of sunshine, fabulous wine and food, great safaris and spectacular landscapes, South Africa has long been a popular destination for Audley travellers.
 Whilst there are plenty of opulent safari lodges throughout the country, we have worked hard to seek out quality accommodation and trips for all budgets so you don’t have to spend a fortune to enjoy your time in South Africa.

 South Africa boasts a significant number of national parks and game reserves.
-These include Addo, famous for its large herds of elephants; Hluhluwe-Umfolozi which boasts large rhino populations and Madikwe where you can witness packs of wild dogs hunting.
+These include Addo, famous for its large herds of elephants; Hluhluwe-Imfolozi which boasts large rhino populations and Madikwe where you can witness packs of wild dogs hunting.

 These aside, the Kruger remains the most famous and offers a superb game-viewing experience.
 The much sought-after Big Five (lion, elephant, buffalo, rhino and leopard) are found here, as well as abundant other wildlife such as kudu, zebra and giraffe.